cooperhatfield/ergonsideration/README.md

 Due to the requirement of running arbitrary code in checkers, the library is designed to have a simple interface in task creation and checker objects, so that users can verify the legitimacy of shared tasks and checkers.

 TODO:
+- Create executable release to package modules and python
 - Flesh out notifications
   - Support for other OS's
   - Support for button responses